Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

-Air conditioners are typically installed on concrete pads.
-As time passes, the pad can crack, shift or sink.
-This can result in breakdowns and even premature failure.
-Let’s go over some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.
+Air conditioners are usually placed on concrete pads.
+Over time, the pad can crack, shift or sink.
+This can cause malfunctions and even premature replacement.
+Let’s go over some of the problems that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is an important part.
+Your air conditioner’s compressor is a critical component.
 As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
-Once the compressor releases heat under pressure, the refrigerant turns into liquid again.
+Once the compressor releases heat under pressure, the refrigerant becomes liquid again.

 The compressor relies on oil to work properly.
 If your air conditioner isn’t level, its oil could be distributed unevenly.